Purgeable/issue-broker/usercase.md

 #### Option:
 - set hourly rate per issue, not per project
+- show app stats (number of issues and amounts in open/in progress/closed issues)

 #### Risks:
 - reopening issue does not affect payment, can close only once